 This alternative significantly benefits pedestrians and the public realm.
 Cyclists would benefit from a one way facility that would be paired with a facility in the opposite direction on a nearby street.
-One way travel reduces connectivity and route options for ransit, goods, and services yongeTOmorrow meet us there
+One way travel reduces connectivity and route options for transit, goods, and services.